Graduation Requirements

 • Biology

-• IPC or Chemistry or Physics
+• IPC, Chemistry, or Physics

 • 1 additional Science credit